abrotman/ietf_aggregate_reporting/draft-brotman-aggregate-performance-reporting.md

                this field.

 dkim_domain:   The domain which is being reported on.
 This should be from
-               the d= field of the message.
+               the d= field of the signature.
 If the report is going to roll up data to the higher level domain, the field should show this as an asterisk (e.g., "*.example.org").
+The domain may not be aligned with the 5322.From domain as the report is based on the signing domain.

 dkim_selector: The selector which is being reported on.
 If this is an
                aggregate report that is rolling up data, the reporting